rajeevpanwar/Bitcoin-Heist-of-the-Century/README.md

 # Project Title - Time Series Forecasting Bitcoin Prices by Corey Hanson & Rajeev Panwar

+# Goal
-# Goal - To generate and evaluate best time series forecasting model to predict dailybitcoin prices (upto 15 days into the future)
+To generate and evaluate various time series forecasting models to predict daily bitcoin prices

 # Approach
 1. Data Collection - We collected 2562 observations (daily price of bitcoin) going back to 2013-04-28.
 Our main dataset (https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory) was pulled from Kaggle.
 It contains data from a selection of various cyptocurrencies where price data was scraped from CoinMarketCap which in the timeline of the crptocurrency market had early on established itself as a popular player in providing market data from this new asset class